digitalcredentials/signing-service/README.md

 ### did:key

-For the moment, the issuer is set up to use the did:key implemenation of a [DID](https://www.w3.org/TR/did-core/) which is one of the simpler implementations and doesn't require that the [DID](https://www.w3.org/TR/did-core/) document be hosted anywhere.
+The issuer is by default set up to use the did:key implemenation of a [DID](https://www.w3.org/TR/did-core/) which is one of the simpler implementations and doesn't require that the [DID](https://www.w3.org/TR/did-core/) document be hosted anywhere.

 ### did:web